 1970 Hertfordshire FA withdraws Senior status.
 Joined Greater London League (Division 2)

-1971 Joined Metropolitan London League (Reserve Division 1) following the merger of the Greater London and London leagues.
+1971 Joined Metropolitan London League (Reserve Division 1), formed following the merger of the Greater London and London leagues.

 1974 Welwyn Garden FC won the South Midlands League Championship.
 Welwyn Garden United re-established as a separate club.